Dire Straits: 1996–present: Reunion speculations and Rock and Roll Hall of Fame induction

 On 13 December 2017, Dire Straits were announced as inductees into the Rock and Roll Hall of Fame for 2018.
 Speaking to Billboard magazine, John Illsley said he was pleased to have his work as a musician recognised, but felt that Knopfler was not enthusiastic about a possible reunion performance.
 Knopfler did not appear at the ceremony; John Illsley, Alan Clark and Guy Fletcher were the only band members who attended.
+According to Illsley, Knopfler "just didn't feel like coming, it's as simple as that.
+It just didn't appeal to him, and I appealed to him on several occasions."
 Dire Straits were the first act ever inducted without anyone introducing them, and they did not perform.

 In 2009, Illsley and Clark performed several Dire Straits songs in an open air concert in San Vigilio, and since then, Clark, Palmer, Illsley, Cummings, Collins, Sonni and Withers, in various line-ups, have toured as the Dire Straits Legends and continue as the Dire Straits Legacy.
 They have released an album, 3 Chord Trick.
 In a 2018 US tour they were joined by Trevor Horn on bass and Steve Ferrone on drums.

 In September 2021, Alan Clark released his piano solo album Backstory, and in November 2021 Illsley published his autobiography My Life in Dire Straits.
 Former Straits guitarist Jack Sonni died on 30 August 2023 at the age of 68.

-In November 2023, John Illsley reiterated in an interview that he and Knopfler had no interest in reforming Dire Straits, in spite of having received large financial offers to reform.
-He reflected that the band members had "reached the end of the road" after the end of their final world tour in 1992, and that he was "pretty happy" when the band's run came to an end, recalling feeling "mentally, physically and emotionally exhausted" by the time Dire Straits disbanded.
+In November 2023, John Illsley reiterated in an interview that he and Knopfler had no interest in re-forming Dire Straits, in spite of having received large financial offers to re-form.
+He reflected that the band members had "reached the end of the road" after their final world tour in 1992, and that he was "pretty happy" when the band's run came to an end, recalling feeling "mentally, physically and emotionally exhausted" by the time Dire Straits disbanded.
 He said he and Knopfler had enjoyed the success of the band, despite the stress of keeping it working, and quoted Knopfler's comment that "success is great, but fame is [...] something you don't really want".
 Knopfler said: "I had an absolute ball for as long as it lasted, until it got so big that I didn't know the names of all the roadies [...]
 It got so big, we were actually leapfrogging stages [running duplicate convoys of equipment]."